torfsen/coba/README.md

-Coba - A continuous backup system
+Coba - a continuous backup system
 =================================
 Coba backs up your files whenever you change them, so you don't have to remember to do backups anymore and never again loose data because your